Pakistani textbooks controversies: Context

-During the first decade, following the Pakistan gained independence, also followed the partition of India, Pakistan considered it's known history to be a considerably a larger part of India, a common & joint history, that in fact Indian textbooks were in use in the syllabus in Pakistan.
-The government, under Ayub Khan, however, persisted that a rewrite about the history of Pakistan exclude any references to India & tasked historians, within Pakistan, with the manufacturing a nationalist narrative of a all together separate history that erased any Indian past.
+During the first decade, following the Pakistan gained independence, also followed the partition of India, Pakistan considered its known history to be a considerably a larger part of India, a common and joint history, that in fact Indian textbooks were in use in the syllabus in Pakistan.
+The government, under Ayub Khan, however, persisted that a rewrite about the history of Pakistan exclude any references to India & tasked historians, within Pakistan, with the manufacturing a nationalist narrative of an all together separate history that erased any Indian past.
 According to Hussain Haqqani, only officially published textbooks have been used in Pakistani schools & colleges since the era of Ayub Khan.
 These textbooks are used by the Pakistani government to create an altered, but standard narrative of Pakistan's history.
-Elizabeth A. Cole, of the George Mason University School for Conflict Analysis and Resolution, noted that these Pakistani textbooks eliminate any of the country's Hindu & or Buddhist past, referring only to the nation's Muslim past as the monolithic entity, with focus being solely on the advent of Islam within the Indian subcontinent.
+Elizabeth A. Cole, of the George Mason University School for Conflict Analysis and Resolution, noted that these Pakistani textbooks eliminate any of the country's Hindu and/or Buddhist past, referring only to the nation's Muslim past as the monolithic entity, with focus being solely on the advent of Islam within the Indian subcontinent.
 During the rule of General Muhammad Zia-ul-Haq, is when this program of Islamization of the country began, including that among the education systems textbooks.
 General Zia's, 1979 education policy, stated that the highest priority be given to the revision of any curriculum with a view into reorganizing the entire content to be solely around the Islamization thought; therefore producing education as an ideological orientation so that Islamic ideology in an effort to permeate the thinking of the younger generations & helps with necessary conviction, as well as an ability to refashion society according to Islamic tenets".
-Since the 21st century, the contributions of Nehru, Mahatma Gandhi, Ambedkar, Patel & Bose to the Indian independence movement have been significantly reduced from & within the Pakistani textbooks.
+Since the 21st century, the contributions of Nehru, Mahatma Gandhi, Ambedkar, Patel and Bose to the Indian independence movement have been significantly reduced from and within the Pakistani textbooks.

-According to the Sustainable Development Policy Institute, as far back as the 1970's, the Pakistan textbooks within the public education system have systematically inculcated prejudice towards India, as well as Hindus through historical revisionism.
-These textbooks incite strong emotional accounts among students & have even fostered extremism & fanaticism within the impressionable minds of the Pakistani youth.
+According to the Sustainable Development Policy Institute, as far back as the 1970s, the Pakistan textbooks within the public education system have systematically inculcated prejudice towards India, as well as Hindus through historical revisionism.
+These textbooks incite strong emotional accounts among students and have even fostered extremism and fanaticism within the impressionable minds of the Pakistani youth.

-The Undermining of Democratic Values & of Constitutionalism
+The undermining of democratic values and of constitutionalism

 In March 2016, Senate Chairman Raza Rabbani, from the upper house of the Pakistani Parliament has acknowledged that the curriculum created under Zia's ruling, within the Pakistani textbooks was continuing to teach children about the twelve (12) benefits of a dictatorship compared to that of just eight (8) of a democracy.